bnlonc/CSE141L/README.md

 # CSE141L
+This repo contains my submission for my term project for CSE 141L (Introduction to Computer Architecture Lab) at UCSD.
+The project requirements are described in `documents/CSE141L_2023_TermProject.pdf`.
+The goal of the project was to create an instruction set architecture (ISA) purpose-built to handle certain forward error correction workloads, and then to implement that ISA with a processor described in System Verilog.

 The modules used in my processor, the test benches for each program, the code for each program, and the assembler for this project are defined in this repo.

 ## Performance